 A statement will be included on the Financial Aid Award Notification sent to students through their student redwoods.edu email indicating that the student may be eligible for student loans.
-Students wanting more information are instructed to view the Loan Process Information Packet on our website or contact the Financial Aid Office for more information.
+Students who want more information are encouraged to view the Direct Loans section on the Types of Aid page on our website or contact the Financial Aid Office for more information.

-College of the Redwoods identifies a first-year student as one who has completed less than 30 degree applicable units and a second-year student as one who has completed 30 or more degree applicable units.
+College of the Redwoods identifies a first-year student as one who has completed less than 30 degree-applicable units and a second-year student as one who has completed 30 or more degree-applicable units.